ray-project/ray/doc/source/cluster/guide.rst

 **How many CPUs/GPUs?**

-* Focus on your CPU:GPU ratio first and look at the utilization (ray dashboard should help with this).
+* Focus on your CPU:GPU ratio first and look at the utilization (Ray dashboard should help with this).
 If your CPU utilization is low add GPUs, or vice versa.
 * The exact ratio will be very dependent on your workload.